 What Is Depression?

+Depression and loneliness can both be isolating.
+You might feel embarrassed by feeling lonely or depressed, and try to hide these traits instead of sharing them freely.
+Doing so can be more problematic than helpful, and can perpetuate the ongoing cycle of depression and loneliness.
 The easiest way to break the cycle is to catch it before it starts.
 You can put processes into your daily life that will help you keep from circling through the depression loneliness cycle again and again.
 But, even if you find yourself stuck in the middle of it you can still break the cycle.
 Here are some suggestions on how to put a stop to the cycle in your life.

 Make Real Connections